Updated 8/14/2025

-In our quest to become healthier, more frugal, and self-sufficient, we have been making our own things.
-Chicken stock is one of them.
-I think I only have one can of the store-bought stuff left on the shelf.
-I have been using my homemade variety a little over a year now and I love it!
+In our quest to become healthier, be frugal, and self-sufficient, we have been making our chicken stock from scratch.
+It’s an easy way to stock your shelves with a cooking liquid.
+I have been using my homemade variety for a little over a year now and I love it!
 I can my chicken stock and sometimes I will freeze it, but I like canning it the best.
 No unthawing!

 Chicken Stock